AI-Assisted Product Design in Practice

 reimbursement statuses

 This required significant debugging and experimentation.
-It quickly became clear that believable prototypes need more than good-looking screens — they need to behave like real products.
+It quickly became clear that believable prototypes need more than good-looking screens, they need to not break when testing and to do so, there is a lot to debug.

-During this phase I also conducted quick usability tests to observe how people interpreted the flows.
+Once I got a stable prototype working, I was able to run quick usability tests to observe how people interpreted the flows.

 Phase 4: Product Reframing

-As the prototype evolved, it became clear that the product had been framed incorrectly.
+After testing the prototype, it became clear that the product had been framed incorrectly.

 But the real driver of behavior is financial reimbursement, not activity tracking.